KamilaBorowska/binary-string/README.md

 would care so much, we all would write in assembly :-).

-This module will try to use Node.js binary strings if you are using version create before their removal (while destroying all warnings about them).
+This module will try to use Node.js binary strings if you are using version before their removal (while destroying all warnings about them).
 If your Node.js version doesn't have binary strings, they are emulated which makes them even slower (but well, you have them, and if you care about performance, write in assembly).

 Unlike `Buffer`s, you can do anything you can with normal strings on binary strings (internally, they are normal strings).
 You can use